maxle5/mdi-vue/README.md

-# Vue - Material Design Icons (work in progress)
+# Vue - Material Design Icons

-A collection of Vue single-file components (compatible with Vue 2 & 3) for rendering Material Design Icons.
-This library sources its icons daily from [@mdi/js](https://github.com/Templarian/MaterialDesign-JS) to ensure comprehensive icon coverage.
+A collection of Vue single-file components (compatible with Vue 3) for rendering Material Design Icons.
+This library sources its icons weekly from [@mdi/js](https://github.com/Templarian/MaterialDesign-JS) to ensure comprehensive icon coverage.

 ## Getting started